frutiger/bdemeta/README.md

 `bdemeta` will look for targets in directories specified by (possibly multiple) `<root>`s in the configuration.
 This makes it easy to build code across multiple BDE-style repositories, including your own.
+Relative `<root>`s are considered relative to the path of the configuration file, not relative to the current working directory.

 In particular, `bdemeta` will search for targets by name within each `<root>`
 directory: